HandBrake/HandBrake-docs/source/docs/en/latest/technical/video-bit-depth.markdown

 | Intel QuickSync     |
 | Apple Video Toolbox |

-Please note, you must select a "10-bit" or "12-bit" encoder from the "Video codec" dropdown on the "Video" tab to enable this feature.
+Please note, you must select a "10-bit" or "12-bit" encoder from the "Video Encoder" dropdown on the "Video" tab to enable this feature.
 For hardware encoders, the option will only be shown if the system supports it.

 ### Limitations